McCLIM/McCLIM/Backends/beagle/README.txt

     It's still present in the output history, and mousing over it makes it reappear, but still... not sure why this happens.

+29. Event signal-semaphore and consume-semaphore code isn't quite right;
+    if the user generates events whilst Beagle is in the middle of a long-lived operation (generating a big graph, for example), some of those events are 'trapped' in the queue until other events take place.
+    Looking at the code, I don't think this should happen... (but it does).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 FIXED STUFF PREVIOUSLY ON THE KNOWN LIMITATIONS / TODO LIST